Listeria fears prompt recall of ham products

 NZ Food Safety said alternatively customers can cook the products thoroughly which ensures the products are safe.

-For the large hams, this means an internal temperature of 75 degrees Celsius, it said.
+For the large hams, this means an internal temperature of 75 deg C, it said.

 So far NZ Food Safety has identified five affected products and several retailers, and there may be further recalls issued as a result of The New Zealand Herald's inquiries.